 Sam McNulty, one of our long time clients, was opening a Belgian style beer bar (Bier Markt) in Cleveland’s hip Ohio City district.
 While the bar itself is an homage to the Belgian traditions of beer consumption, Sam requested a very clean, contemporary identity.
 Additionally the bar was being opened in a historic neighborhood.
 This forced us to consider what type of exterior signage would be approved and how our identity system would work within those parameters.
 Finally, the Cleveland market is a cosmopolitan blend of young professionals that carry a blue-collar heritage, so the identity needed to communicate new and different without seeming exotic or superior.

-There were three primary design motifs that I focused on while working on this identity.
+There were three primary design motifs that I focused on while working on this branding project.
 Researching historic signs led me to a sign type that could be used for the building, a vertical blade sign.
 Drawing from this style sign, I came up with the shape of a vertical slanted rectangle with rounded corners.
 The second motif I used was that of a 50’s style diner.
 From this I took the red, black and white color scheme.
 The third motif was a very clean and somewhat modern style font.
 Since the “McMulty’s” part of the identity was secondary to the “Bier Markt” I decided to make it smaller and run it vertically in the rectangle which would mimic the layout of the signage on the exterior of the building.